zinkem5/as3-manual/as3_manual.md

   ]
 }
 ```
-This specifies 2 servers each serving 1 port.
+This basic example specifies 2 servers each serving 1 port.
 10.0.1.1 and 10.0.1.2 both serving HTTP at port 80.

 ```json
 {